Travis d'Arnaud: Personal life

-He is the son of Lance and Marita d’Arnaud.
+He is the son of Lance and Marita d'Arnaud.
 His older brother, Chase d'Arnaud, was a Major League Baseball player from 2011 to 2018.
 In November 2017, he married Britney Cobian at a location near Lake Tahoe.
-He is of partial Filipino descent.
+Their daughter was born in November 2018 and their son in August 2021.
+He is of partial Filipino descent on his mother's side.
+Another child was born in 2024, as d'Arnaud returned from the paternity list on September 12.